 Simple English definitions for legal terms

-Read a random definition: application for leave to appeal
+Read a random definition: candidate

 The tender-years doctrine is a rule in family law that says when parents get divorced, young children (usually five years old or younger) should usually live with their mother unless she is not a good parent.
 This rule is not used in most states anymore, and now there is a different rule that says parents should share custody of their children.